-If a Respondent makes an offer of settlement and the Department of Enforcement or the Department of Market Regulation does not oppose it, the offer of settlement is uncontested.
-If an offer of settlement is determined to be uncontested by the Department of Enforcement or the Department of Market Regulation before a hearing on the merits has begun, the Department of Enforcement or the Department of Market Regulation shall transmit the uncontested offer of settlement and a proposed order of acceptance to the Office of Disciplinary Affairs with its recommendation.
-If an offer of settlement is determined to be uncontested by the Department of Enforcement or the Department of Market Regulation after a hearing on the merits has begun, the Department of Enforcement or the Department of Market Regulation shall transmit the offer of settlement and a proposed order of acceptance to the Hearing Panel or, if applicable, the Extended Hearing Panel to be accepted or not accepted.
+If a Respondent makes an offer of settlement and Enforcement does not oppose it, the offer of settlement is uncontested.
+If an offer of settlement is determined to be uncontested by Enforcement before a hearing on the merits has begun, Enforcement shall transmit the uncontested offer of settlement and a proposed order of acceptance to the CRO with its recommendation.
+If an offer of settlement is determined to be uncontested by Enforcement after a hearing on the merits has begun, Enforcement shall transmit the offer of settlement and a proposed order of acceptance to the Hearing Panel or, if applicable, the Extended Hearing Panel to be accepted or not accepted.

-- (1) A proposed order of acceptance shall make findings of fact, including a statement of the rule, regulation, or statutory provision violated, and impose sanctions consistent with the terms of the offer of settlement. - (2) Before an offer of settlement and an order of acceptance shall become effective, they shall be submitted to and accepted by the Office of Disciplinary Affairs, the Hearing Panel, or if applicable, Extended Hearing Panel.
-The Office of Disciplinary Affairs, Hearing Panel, or if applicable, Extended Hearing Panel, may or may not accept such offer of settlement and order of acceptance.

-(3) If the offer of settlement and order of acceptance are accepted by the Office of Disciplinary Affairs, the Hearing Panel or, if applicable, Extended Hearing Panel, they shall be issued and become final.
+- (1) A proposed order of acceptance shall make findings of fact, including a statement of the rule, regulation, or statutory provision violated, and impose sanctions consistent with the terms of the offer of settlement. - (2) Before an offer of settlement and an order of acceptance shall become effective, they shall be submitted to and accepted by the CRO, the Hearing Panel, or if applicable, Extended Hearing Panel.
+The CRO, Hearing Panel, or if applicable, Extended Hearing Panel, may or may not accept such offer of settlement and order of acceptance. - (3) If the offer of settlement and order of acceptance are accepted by the CRO, the Hearing Panel or, if applicable, Extended Hearing Panel, they shall be issued and shall be sent to each Director and each member of the Committee for Review via courier, express delivery or electronic means.
+The offer of settlement and order of acceptance shall become final 25 days after they are sent to each Director and each member of the Committee for Review, unless review by the Exchange Board of Directors is requested pursuant to Rule 9310(a)(1).